Seniors, this is not the graduation you planned.

 - References.
 Prepare your list of job references.
 Consider supervisors from campus or summer jobs or internships, volunteer work supervisors, professors, or others who might be able to speak to your employment-related skills and experience.
 Be sure to ask them before you list them, and let them know the kinds of jobs you are applying for.

 Get support and guidance

 - Connect with your college or university career center.
 Their focus is to help students and graduates find employment and succeed in the workforce, so take advantage of all the kinds of help they offer.
-Most centers offer help with resume development and critiques, guidance on developing LinkedIn profiles and tips for networking using LinkedIn and Handshake, practice interviews, job search strategy advice, and listings for summer jobs, internships, and full-time jobs.
+Most centers offer help with resume development and critiques, guidance on developing your profiles and using social media to network, practice interviews, job search strategy advice, and listings for summer jobs, internships, and full-time jobs.